moloco-rmp-samples/sso-examples/README.md

-Examples for signing SSO URL to use embeded campaign manager
+Examples for signing SSO URL to use embedded campaign manager